SriramAllu13/TextClassify/README.md

 ### Algorithms used in this project are:
 1.Naive Bayes

 2.Random Forest Classifier

 3.Kneighbours Classifier

 4.Support Vector Classifier

 5.Logistic Regression

 Out of the above 5 mentioned algorithms Support Vector Algorithm Stood at top with an astounding 98% accuracy.

 Random Forest Classifier also did well with an accuracy of 97%.
 ### Detailed info of project:
 A Spam Dataset is taken from kaggle.It went through Data Processing and Model Building steps.

 Data Processing:
-Feature Engineering and Outlier Detection are major processes done then the data is processed through nltk library Model Builiding:
+Feature Engineering and Outlier Detection are major processes done then the data is processed through nltk library.

+Model Builiding:
 It is done by the above mentioned algorithms.

 Finally SVC Model is depolyed through Streamlit Sharing.

 SVC Model depolyed locally through streamlit and globally through Streamlit Sharing.
 ## App Features:
 User-Friendly Interface: The Streamlit app provides an intuitive interface for users to input messages and receive instant predictions on whether they are Spam or Non spam.